Lost but not least! Bobby Thurston – Very Last Drop (Epic)

 Born in WDC, Bobby Thurtson first sang backing vocals and played congas while at high school in a group named Spectrum Ltd. He eventually took over as the lead singer while having a job at the State Department.

 He cqame to meet songwriting/production pair Willie Lester and Rodney Brown while performing one night.
-They latter signing him on their will to build up a stable of artists in the the vein of labels such as Philadelphia Recordings International.
+They latter signing him on their will to build up a stable of artists in the the vein of labels such as Philadelphia International Records.

 Thurston released his debut-LP, ‘Sweetest Pie’ back in 1978 on Lester & Brown‘s Mainline Records label.
 He then switched to Prelude Records just like stable mates Sharon Redd and Gayle Adams.
 There, he got to higher recognition, most likely with ‘You Got What It Takes / Check Out The Groove’, from the album of the likes.
 Its follow-up, – ‘The Main Attraction’ – didn’t get the same reception, despite the presence of the solid ‘Is Something Wrong With You’ and ‘Very Last Drop’.
 A situation which got him fading from view as Disco died out.